Gross Revenue is a key metric used to measure the total income generated from sales of an app, before any deductions such as commission fees or taxes.

 Refunds metric tracks the number and amount of refunds processed by the app store for an app or in-app purchase, allowing developers to monitor and analyze the impact of refunds on their revenue and user satisfaction.

-The Gross Revenue Subscriptions metric shows the total amount of revenue generated from subscriptions before any deductions or fees.
+Gross in-app purchases revenue is the total amount of revenue generated from purchases made within an app, before deducting any fees or commissions.